Question

 Resume Experts • 10+ Years Experience

-The word "strategized" describes the process of developing plans and approaches to achieve specific goals.
-While it conveys strategic thinking, this term has become increasingly common on resumes, making it less impactful for hiring managers who see it repeatedly.
+The word "strategized" describes the act of planning and developing approaches to achieve specific goals.
+While it conveys thoughtful planning, this term has become increasingly overused on resumes across all industries and experience levels.

 Better Alternatives to Use Instead